Pondidum/pondidum.github.io/_posts/2016-03-18-rabbitmq-xunit.md

 ---
 layout: post
 title: RabbitMQ integration tests in XUnit
-tags: code net rabbitmq xunit
+tags: code c# rabbitmq xunit
 ---

 Quite a number of my projects involve talking to [RabbitMQ][rabbitmq], and to help check things work as expected, I often have a number of integration tests which talk to a local RabbitMQ instance.